401-advanced-javascript-tia/data-structures-and-algorithms/javascript/README.md

 ## Approach & Efficiency
 - After doing just a little bit of research on the Fibonacci sequence, I approached the problem from a very high level to start.
 The whiteboard below is as much as I got through in the 20-ish minutes of the mock interview.
 My approach was to first think about the sequence itself, and how it's represented with code.
 I decided it would be represented as numbers in an array, so we'd need to find the index of the number in the array since that is what would correspond to the n<sup>th</sup> position in the Fibonacci sequence.
 Since we don't know the exact integer being passed to the function, and consequently we don't know how long the sequence would need to be, my approach was to start with a beginning array of [ 0 , 1 ] and add to it in a while loop.
 We'd check the integer against the array and return the index of the integer in the array once found, and thus exiting the while loop.

+## Resources
+- I had to do some research, this article helped immensely: https://medium.com/quick-code/fibonacci-sequence-javascript-interview-question-iterative-and-recursive-solutions-6a0346d24053

 ## Solution
 [Solution Code](challenges/fibSeq/fibonacci-sequence.js)
 ![Fibonacci Sequence](challenges/whiteboards/fibonacci-seq.png)